 2021 Bighorn Sheep Auction License

-Similar to last year, the department will be auctioning a bighorn sheep tag valid for the 2021 hunting season.
+Similar to last year, the department auctioned off a bighorn sheep tag valid for the 2021 hunting season.
 The money raised through this auction is utilized for bighorn sheep management in South Dakota as well as both public and private land habitat improvements.
 More information on the 2021 can be found at the Wild Sheep Foundation Midwest Chapter's website.